p2r3/hsh-speedrunmod/README.md

 Starting and ending runs is automated.
 It's easier to retry-spam runs without having to reset your timer, and inconsistencies coming from human error when starting or stopping the timer are completely eliminated.

 Individual level timers and PBs seen on the level end screen have millisecond precision, so it's easier to monitor your improvement.

+The mod also includes other small quality of life features.
+For example, an attempt counter.

 ### Is this legal for runs uploaded to speedrun.com?